qdrant/hybrid-cloud-examples/digitalocean/terraform/modules/cluster-setup/README.md

 # Custer and network setup
-This module is for baisic setup VPC and k8s cluster in DigitalOcean project.
+This module is for a basic VPC and k8s cluster setup in a DigitalOcean project.
 It is used for Qdrant Cloud hybrid vector database setup example.
 ### Example of usage:
 ```hcl